MaxFrolikov/twitch-picture-catcher/README.md

 5. Paste it into **config.json** with the appropriate parameters (**"imgRewardId": "5b0a15c5-e4f9-49a7-81d6-ad49e30edd63"**) https://imgur.com/lPND0uQ
 7. Save the config file and restart the app (now you can set **"fullLogging": false**)

+## config.json

 Types for img fit: https://cdn.jsdelivr.net/gh/lovell/sharp@main/docs/image/api-resize-fit.svg

-if yous see "error: No response from Twitch." check your **channel-name** parameter